shivambachhety/Break-It/README.md

 # Break-It
-A brick game in C
+My first Game in C using graphic library